Last updated 5 February 2026.

 Remember: you will want to buy things to bring home and you need to leave empty space in your luggage allowance.

-- close toed supportive shoes you can walk in all day over semi rough terrain
+- closed toed supportive shoes you can walk in all day over semi rough terrain

 - other shoes you might wish to have for dress or leisure time (crocs? sandals?)